meditationstuff/protocol_1/narrative_writing_bib.md

 * Vonk, Wietske, Lettica GMM Hustinx, and Wim HG Simons.
 "The use of referential expressions in structuring discourse."
 Language and cognitive processes 7.3-4 (1992): 301-333.
 	* John Hinds (1977) Paragraph structure and pronominalization, Paper in Linguistics, 10:1-2, 77-99
 	* Padučeva, E. V..
 "On the structure of the paragraph" Linguistics, vol. 12, no. 131, 1974, pp. 49-58.
+	* Wårvik, Brita.
+"Continuity and quantity: Testing iconicity hypotheses on the continuities of time and participants in Old English narrative prose."
+Journal of Historical Pragmatics 15.1 (2014): 93-122.
 * -
 	*	Point of View: How to pass the baton of perspective in a short story — A Flash Critique of “The Erlking” by Sarah Shun-Ben — Craft based Analysis of New Yorker Stories — Newwordsmiths' Blog https://newwordsmiths.wordpress.com/2010/07/09/point-of-view-how-to-pass-the-baton-of-perspective-in-a-short-story/ [Last accessed: 2023-10-15]
 		* "The Erlking” by Sarah Shun-Ben Bynum in The New Yorker